-In the hundreds of homes I’ve staged, I have yet to see a house that has absolutely no redeeming qualities whatsoever.
-But I have been in many real estate properties where it was a challenge to find the good features!
+In the hundreds of homes I’ve staged, I have yet to see a house that has absolutely no redeeming qualities.
+And, I’ve been in many real estate properties where it was a challenge to find the good features!

 As a professional home stager it will be your job to make sure the home’s good points shine and that the buyer doesn’t have the same reaction walking in that you initially did (that there is nothing good about the place).